 Whether you have a formal DIVORCE through the courts, or a private DEED OF SEPARATION you will need some advice to ensure you are protected appropriately throughout.

-We are experienced in dealing with financial cases involving company assets, foreign property, and Pensions.
+Our family law team is experienced in dealing with financial cases involving company assets, foreign property, and Pensions.
 We can use our contacts with Accountants, Pension Actuaries and Financial Advisers if your position is complex to ensure you have the best options available to you and your particular needs are met.

 Our promise to you is to listen sympathetically to your concerns, provide guidance when needed and to support you all the way through your divorce or separation.

 All divorces in this country are obtained by proving that your marriage has “irretrievably broken down”.
-You must rely on one of the five legal grounds listed below:

 Further conditions on divorce are that you must have been married for at least a year before you start the divorce proceedings and one of you must have been living in the UK for the last twelve months.
 It does not matter if you were married in another country.
 If neither of you have lived in the UK for the last 12 months, contact us for more specialist advice on jurisdiction as it still may be possible for an English court to deal with your divorce.